data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 # Concepts
 ## Purpose

-In general, the process control framework supports the ability to trace back what data has been loaded, when and in what way for every interface.
+The process control framework supports the ability to trace back what data has been loaded, when and in what way for every interface.

-A single attribute that has been populated in any location of the overall architecture should be auditable - and being able to be traced back to the originating source system.
+Any single data element (e.g. attribute value in a table) should be auditable.
+It should be possible to track the what processes have been run that has led to the visible result.

 This means that the following information must be available:

-- When a record was inserted
+- When a recordwas inserted.
-- When a record was updated
+- When a record was updated.
-- What the source was where the record originated from
+- What the source was where the record originated from.
-- When the event took place that changed the source data
+- When the event took place that changed the source data.
-- Which process has loaded the data
+- Which process has loaded the data .
-- Within which workflow the data was loaded
+- Within which workflow the data was loaded.
-- Which platform the ETL took place
+- Which platform the process took place.

 ## Elements of process information